-'''

 "Friend, have you been born again?"

-"Brother, do you know Jesus Christ as a personal Savior?"

-'''

 The object here is to determine the seeker's need.
 Refrain from the question, "Are you a Christian?" for many will answer, "Yes," simply on the basis of church membership.
 The questions should be carefully worded and specific.